RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [Markdown menus](http://www.terminally-incoherent.com/blog/wp-content/uploads/2012/05/markdown-menus.zip), by Luke Maciak, provides contextual menus on Windows for creating PDFs and Word documents from markdown files.
 Double-click on the reg file to install.

+- [PandocMarkdownTools](https://bitbucket.org/zuline/pandocmarkdowntools) is a small collection of scripts that creates a simple menu structure for conversion of Markdown docs using Pandoc.
+There are also scripts to simplify creation of Pandoc tables in Markdown and to automate replacement of document markers with the table text.

 ## German Introduction / Deutsche Einführung

 Eine kurze Einführung (16 Seiten) zu Markdown und Pandoc.